 - Please ensure you have filled out the Reservation Form to indicate if you have any medical conditions, physical disabilities or allergies.
 There is a basic First Aid Kit on board.
 We have a doctor on board on the Dar es Salaam trip.

 – Anti-malarial precautions are recommended.
 Malaria areas: Swaziland, Kruger Park, Northern Botswana, Zimbabwe, Zambia and Tanzania.
 Recommended immunisations (not required): Hepatitis A, Polio, Tetanus, Cholera (low risk).

-- A Yellow Fever Certificate is required on the Dar es Salaam journey.
-Although all countries travelled through do not require Yellow Fever vaccinations, countries guests return to after the trip often require them.
+– A Yellow Fever/Medical Exemption Certificate is essential if travelling to/from Tanzania.
+Although all countries travelled through don’t require this, countries guests return to after the trip often require them.

 – Please consult your clinic or doctor.
 TRAVEL DOCTOR AFRICA local 0861 300 911 or international +27 11 214 9030.

 - South Africa – Rands only.
 We accept all major credit cards on the train.

 – Outside of South Africa – Any off-train expenses or excursions booked while on the train are to be paid with US Dollars.
 Hotels and major dealers accept credit cards except in Sudan.

 – Ensure all US$ are printed after the year 2000 or they will not be accepted.
 Low denominations recommended for shopping/gratuities and larger denominations for exchanging money to local currency (especially in Tanzania) as you get a better rate.
 The Gift Shop might exchange money if currency is available – it is not normally catered for.